Susmita-Dey/CodeOpsEditor/README.md

 - Docker

 ## ✨ Features
-It has the following 4 features:
+Let's have a look at some of the interesting feature it offers:

 - Supports 10 programming languages such as ***Python***, ***Java***, ***Go***, ***Scala***, ***Rust***, ***Ruby***, ***Bash***, ***Groovy***, ***JavaScript***, and ***TypeScript***.
-- Provides 5 different beautiful themes.
+- Provides **5 different** beautiful themes.
-- Has autocomplete feature just like Visual Studio Code
+- Has **autocomplete feature** just like Visual Studio Code
-- Open Source software deployed on Napptive
+- Open Source software deployed on [NAPPTIVE](https://napptive.com/)

 ## 🚀 Deployment

+The Code Editor is successfully deployed using the [Open Application Model](https://oam.dev/) on **Kubernetes** via the **NAPPTIVE platform**.

+You can visit the deployed version here:

 ## 🪲 Challenges we ran into
 - Configuring the Compiler
-- Fetching languages and themes for the code editor
+- Fetching languages and themes API for the code editor
-- Using dotenv file for
+- Implementing Open Application Model in deployment

 ## 📝 Our Learnings
 - Docker
+- Kubernetes concepts such as: Ingress, Persistent Volume, Custom Resource Definitions etc.
 - Deploying on Napptive playground
 - Building applications with Next.js and backend registration feature with MongoDB
 - Kubernetes